yoctopuce/Yocto-Visualization/README.md

 - The application is based on the YSensor generic class.
 Any past, present and future Yoctopuce sensor compatible with this class will work with this application.
 - The editing principle is [C# reflection](https://msdn.microsoft.com/en-us/library/mt656691.aspx) associated with a *propertyGrid* component
 - The most interesting file is *properties.cs*, basically it's the list of all customizable properties in the widgets.
 This is the place for adding/removing customizable properties.
-Default values a defined there as well.
+Default values are defined there as well.

 ## IMPORTANT